 "hey percy, just got home from buying your CD at Turntable Records in Austin, Tx.
 It was their last copy...hint, hint, hint...get your distributor to start movin'!
 Anyhow, I was jamming the c.d. a todo dar on IH-35, sup yeaha! …"

-Percy's ear for music was discovered at the ripe old age of 13 when he taught himself the 'Star-Spangled Banner' on his sister's toy keyboard.
-Since then the Ro' Records artist grew up on the home cooking of conjunto music played by his grandfathers, uncles, and parents.
-Under their tutelage, his musical journey began with the family's classic sound before he ventured into the progressive world.
+Cardona's ear for music was discovered at the ripe old age of 12 upon teaching himself the 'Star-Spangled Banner' on his sister's toy keyboard.
+His development was helped due to having many musical relatives.
+Under their tutelage, his journey began with his family's sound before expanding to the progressive domain.

-While performing in the marching and jazz bands in high school, Percy simutaneouly played tejano gigs with small local acts.
-Soon after graduation, he rapidly made his way into the major tejano circut; first, as the accordionist for female vocalist Ruth, who is best known for her hit 'Toquecito', then made the jump to keyboards for the more prestigous Patsy Torres playing for schools nationwide.
-Next, he became a freelance musician and performed with artists that introduce David Marez, Fama, Trisha, and Grupo Alamo.
-Meanwhile, Percy Cardona attended classes at the Audio Engineering Institute of San Antonio to fulfill his passion for audio knowledge.
-It was in these times that Percy built a musical foundation while sharpening his talents.
+While performing in the marching and jazz bands in high school, Cardona simultaneously played shows with local acts.
+The young phenom rapidly made his way into the major tejano circuit; first as the accordionist for female vocalist Ruth, then deferred to keyboards with Patsy Torres playing schools nationwide.
+He became a freelance musician and has performed with artists that introduce: Stefani Montiel, David Marez, Miguel Hernandez, Grupo Alamo, and Gabriel Zavala.

 hey percy, just got home from buying your CD at Turntable Records in Austin, Tx.
 It was their last copy...hint, hint, hint...get your distributor to start movin'!
 Anyhow, I was jamming the c.d. a todo dar on IH-35, sup yeaha!
 I got to Barca De Oro when I arrived home...To be continued manana morning.
 Dude, so like where do you play?
 Seriously.
 Such good music, and I see no tour dates for Percy.
 Whaddup wid dat?!
 At any rate, all the best!